memgraph/docs/mage/query-modules/cpp/collections.md

 #### Input:

 - `input_list: List[Any]` ➡ the target list for element search.
-- `element: Any` ➡ the element being searched for
+- `element: Any` ➡ the element being searched for.

 #### Output: